 Sunday Animal Market - Early on Sunday mornings Kyrgyzstan's biggest and most colourful animal markets takes place on the outskirts of Karakol.
-The Sunday market is the place to be in Kyrgyzstan if you want to buy or sell farm animals - cows, horses, sheep, and goats are the primary objects of trade.
-You will see some amazing characters present and the photos you take here will rank among the best on your trip.
+It is the place to be in Kyrgyzstan if you want to buy or sell farm animals - cows, horses, sheep, and goats are the primary objects of trade.

-Charyn Canyon - Over three million years ago both wind and water sculpted Charyn's red sandstone to form today's fantastical shapes and shadows.
-Measuring approximately 150 kilometres long and up to 300 metres deep in some areas, the Canyon's River Valley is fed by the local Tianshan Mountains.
+Charyn Canyon - Over three million years ago, both wind and water sculpted Charyn's red sandstone to form today's fantastical shapes and shadows.
+Measuring approximately 150 kilometres long and up to 300 metres deep in some areas, the Canyon's River Valley is fed by the local Tian Shan Mountains.